 Which way should I invest my savings?
 The short answer is, it's up to you.
 You need to know the benefits and disadvantages of each system.

 First, you should understand that you don't "buy an RRSP or a TFSA."
 They are not 'things' that you buy or particular types of investments.
 They are simply ways of registering your savings for income tax purposes.
-Within either type of plan, you can hold Cash, GIC's, Bonds, Shares, Mutual Funds, etc., just as you might in your own name without registering.
+Within either type of plan, you can hold Cash Accounts, GIC's, Bonds, Shares, Mutual Funds, etc., just as you might in your own name without registering.
 Registering the investments in either type of plan gives you certain specific advantages and obligations.
 CRA has publications that explain both methods, and there is not enough space here to do more than a very brief summary of each.
 In short, RRSP defers income tax to the future, and TFSA eliminates it completely.

 Registering your savings as RRSP permits you to deduct your deposits from your income for tax purposes, thereby saving taxes in the year you deposit the money.
 When you take the money out in the future, tax will apply for the year you withdraw it.
-When you are over 65 and you arrange regular monthly withdrawals, they will qualify for the $2,000 Pension Income Deduction.
+When you are over 65 and you arrange regular monthly withdrawals, they will qualify for the $2,000 Pension Income Credit.
 But that might already be used up by any other private pensions (employment, etc.) that you may also earn.
 Your CRA Notice of Assessment will show how much you are entitled to invest each year.
 There are penalties for investing more than your limit, so be careful.

 There is much more to this than space permits here, so do your research.
 Check CRA publications, and discuss your situation with me.